 Bike Around West Lake

-If you are very courageous or not afraid of the traffic, the trendy thing is to cycle around West Lake.
+If you are courageous or not afraid of the traffic, the trendy thing is to cycle around West Lake.
 Cycling is a great way for you to see the West Lake area.

 You can cycle or even motorbike around West Lake.
 While you are riding there, get some ice cream, go to a coffee shop on the lake, visit a French bakery for lunch, and visit many temples and pagodas around the lake.